awsdocs/amazon-ecs-developer-guide/doc_source/firelens-using-fluentbit.md

 AWS provides a Fluent Bit image with plugins for both CloudWatch Logs and Kinesis Data Firehose\.
 We recommend using Fluent Bit as your log router because it has a lower resource utilization rate than Fluentd\.
 For more information, see [CloudWatch Logs for Fluent Bit](https://github.com/aws/amazon-cloudwatch-logs-for-fluent-bit) and [Amazon Kinesis Firehose for Fluent Bit](https://github.com/aws/amazon-kinesis-firehose-for-fluent-bit)\.

-The **AWS for Fluent Bit** image is available on Amazon ECR on both the Amazon ECR Public Gallery and in an Amazon ECR repository in most Regions for high availability, and on Docker Hub\.
+The **AWS for Fluent Bit** image is available on Amazon ECR on both the Amazon ECR Public Gallery and in an Amazon ECR repository in most Regions for high availability\.

 ## Amazon ECR Public Gallery<a name="firelens-image-ecrpublic"></a>